Are you ready to kickstart your music career?

 Of course, it has its own limits on how many plugins you can run simultaneously.

-Although the Apollo Twin is one of the most expensive audio interfaces, you certainly get what you paid for!
+I must warn you, the Apollo Twin is one of the more expensive audio interfaces.
+However, you certainly get what you paid for!

 8. Behringer U-Phoria UM2